sdk451/symbolic_ai/docs/stories/epic-1-story-3-secure-demo-execution.md

 - ✅ Cleaned up and consolidated test files (removed duplicate DemoCard tests)
 - ✅ Fixed all TypeScript errors in Dashboard.test.tsx
 - ✅ Enhanced test coverage with missing tests (isLoading prop, icon rendering)
+- ✅ Extended API endpoints to support three new demo types (Stories 1.5, 1.6, 1.7)
+- ✅ Added demo-specific validation schemas for input/output data
+- ✅ Implemented demo configuration registry with timeout and retry settings
+- ✅ Enhanced webhook payloads with demo configuration metadata
+- ✅ Updated all test suites to work with new demo types and validation
+- ✅ Fixed Supabase mocking issues in integration tests
+- ✅ All tests passing (73/73) with comprehensive coverage

 ### File List
 **New Files:**